zaphosting/docs/docs/dedicated-linux-gs-interface.md

 ## Introduction

-If game server products don't meet your taste or expectations, or if you need your service in other ways, using a VPS, root server, or dedicated server is often a better option.
+If game server products don't meet your taste or expectations, or if you need your service in other ways, using a VPS or dedicated server is often a better option.
 However, you often face the challenge that not all services are automated or pre-installed.
 Setting up services such as game servers, Teamspeak 3 servers, and music bots must be done independently.

-To solve this problem, we have developed a practical solution for our Linux-based VPS, root server, or dedicated server.
+To solve this problem, we have developed a practical solution for our Linux-based VPS or dedicated server.
 The so-called Gameserver/Teamspeak 3 Server interface (GS/TS3 Interface)!

 <InlineVoucher />

 ## Use case

-With the user-friendly GS/TS3 interface, you can install Teamspeak 3 or other selected game server services on your Linux-based VPS, root server, or dedicated server with just a few clicks.
+With the user-friendly GS/TS3 interface, you can install Teamspeak 3 or other selected game server services on your Linux-based VPS or dedicated server with just a few clicks.
 No prior knowledge is required for this installation.
 The setup of all required packages, server files, and the actual installation are fully automated, saving you time and effort.

 :::warning
 The GS/TS3 interface feature can be used with the following operating systems: